Fred Glazer: Biography

 Glazer was born in Portsmouth, Virginia, on February 20, 1937, to Esther Blachman and Moses Herman Glazer.
-He married Sylvia Katherine Lerner in 1963 and was the father of two children, Hoyt Eric and Hilary Alison.
+He married Sylvia Katherine Lerner in 1963 and was the father of two children.

 Glazer earned his B.A. in economics from Columbia University in 1958.
 After that, he worked for the advertising company Dancer Fitzgerald Sample as a media buyer.
 In 1960, he entered the U.S. Army Infantry at Fort Dix, New Jersey.
 From 1961 to 1962, he served as a private first class at Fort Lee in Virginia.
 In 1962 and 1963, he worked as a library assistant at the Special Services Library in Fort Lee.
 From 1963 to 1964, he returned to Columbia for his Master's in Library Science.

 Glazer worked as an adult services librarian at the Norfolk Public Library in Virginia from 1964 to 1967, and he was director of the Chesapeake Public Library System in Virginia from 1967 to 1972.

 Glazer became executive secretary of the West Virginia Library Commission, based in Charleston, in 1972.
 He served for 24 years until his controversial firing in 1996.
 He died of kidney failure at age 60 on December 8, 1997.